oconnor0/BeaconRoad/CoreRules.md

 ## Actions in Combat

-Each round a creature may **Act** twice and **React** twice.
+Each round you may **Act** twice and **React** twice.
 You Act during your turn, and React during other's turns.

 Players must decide if their characters are going to act *rashly* or *cautiously* in each round.
-A character acting *rashly* may Act one fewer times and React one fewer times per round (by default, letting them Act once and React once when acting *rashly*).
+A character acting *rashly* may Act one fewer time and React one fewer time per round (by default, letting them Act once and React once when acting *rashly*).
 A character acting *cautiously* maintains their full complement of actions.

 An **Act** represents the primary focus of your turn and generally involves inflicting your will onto an enemy, aiding an ally, preparing for a future turn, or moving.